Dhanushkms/avalanche/README.md

 This Solidity program is a simple ownership contract that demonstrates the basic syntax and functionality of ownership control in Solidity.
 The purpose of this program is to serve as a starting point for those who are new to Solidity and want to get a feel for how to implement ownership control in their smart contracts.The contract has three functions: onlyOwner(), onwerHere(), and Owner(), which can only be called by the owner of the contract.

+## Brief code Explanation
+The code you provided is a simple Solidity contract that implements ownership.
+It has one state variable, owner, which stores the address of the current owner of the contract.

+The constructor of the contract sets the owner state variable to the address of the deployer of the contract.
+This means that the person who deploys the contract is automatically the owner.

+The contract has three functions:

+onlyOwner(): This function can only be called by the owner of the contract.
+It uses the msg.sender variable to check the address of the caller and reverts if the caller is not the owner.

+onwerHere(): This function is similar to onlyOwner(), but it uses an if statement instead of a require() statement.
+This means that the function will revert if the caller is not the owner, but it will also return normally if the caller is the owner.

+Owner(): This function uses the assert() statement to check the address of the caller and reverts if the caller is not the owner.
+The assert() statement is stronger than the require() statement in that it will cause the contract to revert even if the contract is running out of gas.
+This means that the Owner() function is guaranteed to revert if the caller is not the owner, even if the contract is running out of gas.

+Overall, this contract is a simple example of how to implement ownership in Solidity.
+It can be used as a starting point for more complex contracts that need to restrict certain functions to the owner of the contract.

 ## Getting Started:
 ### Executing Program
 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.